It’s the People, Stupid

 • ID-10T error – “Idiot error”

 Funny when applied to the guy in the next office, but not so funny when applied to you, right?
-I know the terms are silly, but I believe they symbolize a larger issue with technology support: the trivializing of the people, and misplaced focus on the technology.
-The problem with technology is not stupid people; instead it’s all about the people, stupid.
+I know the terms are silly, but I believe they symbolize a larger issue with technology support: the trivializing of the people and misplaced focus on technology.
+The problem with technology is not stupid people; instead, it’s all about the people, stupid.

-Is it impossible to hire tech people who are capable of being good people people as well?
+Is it impossible to hire tech people who are capable of being “good-people” people as well?
 It’s difficult, but not impossible.
 It’s simply a matter of priorities.
 Start with the job description and go from there.
 Sure, we have to outline the technical needs of the position, but we can also interview and hire for the “people” side.
 We would much rather hire someone with a lot of business experience and a passion for technology than a technology geek with a long list of certifications and no business experience.
 We want a tech person who thinks like a business person.
-For example, the first thing they should think about when working with a user is “how will this impact the end user?”
-By thinking this way it makes it nearly impossible to do the typical tech guy thing and just worry about the technology on their desk.
+For example, the first thing they should think about when working with a user is “How will this impact the end user?”
+Thinking this way it makes it nearly impossible to do the typical tech guy thing and just worry about the technology on the desk.

 If you are made to feel like you’re the problem when you call your tech support, you need new tech support.
 You are not a PEBKAC or a PICNIC or an ID-10T.
 You are not stupid.
 Your productivity is the entire point of technology.
 Hold your technology providers to a higher standard.
 Demand better communication, more responsiveness, and more courtesy.